-Clicking the first link on this page will open the GOV.UK website where you can read more about the Publication Right from the UK Intellectual Property Office.
+Click the first link on the right hand side to open the GOV.UK website where you can read more about the Publication Right from the UK Intellectual Property Office.

 Collections may include both items that are ‘in copyright’ and those where rights have expired.
 When works are out-of-copyright however, they can still be controlled through reproduction rights.

 This works because a photograph of an item is legally categorised as an ‘Artistic Work’ and therefore protected by copyright legislation.
 Thus, where copyright may no longer exist in the work itself, (e.g. with items within an archaeological collection), rights will exist in the photographs of the items.
 These particular photographs cannot then be used without permission and the owners are able make a charge for this.

 If you wish to reproduce an image of an item belonging to a third party (e.g.someone else’s photograph of a painting they do not own) you need to be aware that copyright may exist in the work, as well as existing in the photograph of the work and you would need permission from the rights holders for both.

 As well as representing themselves, many rights holders are represented by agencies.
 These administer the financial concerns of the creators and any other rights holders.
 In the UK DACS (Design and Artists Copyright Society), collects fees for many UK rights holders in artistic works.
 DACS has reciprocal arrangements with other UK and international rights societies.